Spotlight on Kelly Chapman Meyer: Warrior, Surfer, Yogi and Friend

 Kelly Chapman Meyer starts her day before the sun rises.
 She hops on her surfboard and paddles out beyond the crashing waves to witness the glow of the sun rising above the horizon.
-Her love of the ocean and nature’s peace and beauty are a source of motivation, fuelling her many endeavors as a champion of the environment, a champion for nutrition and a champion for women.
-We caught up with her in between to talk about her journey with XPT and her success as co-founder of The American Heart Association Teaching Gardens.
+Her love of the ocean and nature’s peace and beauty are a source of motivation, fueling her many endeavors as a champion of the environment, nutrition and other women.
+We caught up with Kelly to talk about her journey with XPT and her success as co-founder of The American Heart Association Teaching Gardens.

-XPT: You are a champion for the ocean and you seem to love to connect with nature by working out in nature.
-That’s also something that is a big part of XPT!
+XPT: You are a champion for the ocean and you seem to love to connect with nature by working outdoors.
+That’s also something that’s a big part of XPT!
 What does your daily fitness regimen look like and is working out in nature a part of that?

 XPT: How did you first connect with Gabby and Laird?